Yeping-Hu/yeping-hu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Machine Learning Postdoctoral Research Staff Member at Lawrence Livermore National Laboratory.
+I am currently a Machine Learning Research Scientist at Lawrence Livermore National Laboratory.
 I received my Ph.D. degree at the University of California, Berkeley, where I was a member of the [Mechanical Systems Control Lab](https://msc.berkeley.edu){:target="_blank"} and I was advised by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/){:target="_blank"}.

 My research interests include: 1.
-Improvements to **machine learning capabilities** for general applications; 2. **Behavioral prediction**, **decision making** and **motion planning** for intelligent agents (e.g. autonomous vehicles & robots).
+Intersection of physics simulation and ML; 2.
+Improvements towards ML capabilities (e.g. domain generalization, domain adaptation); 3. **Behavioral prediction**, **decision making** and **motion planning** for intelligent agents (e.g. autonomous vehicles & robots).
 I've developed various approaches based on the concepts of graph neural networks, probabilistic models, reinforcement learning, and optimization.

 I am open to research discussion and collaboration, please feel free to get in touch :)